fhiso/bibliography/bibliography.md

 Tony Proctor, "Ashes to Ashes, Artefacts to Bits", *Parallax View* (http://parallax-viewpoint.blogspot.com/2014/05/ashes-to-ashes-artefacts-to-bits.html) -- Relationship of physical artefacts to digital images.

+##Core Concepts##

+Louis Kessler, "Genealogy Technology - Random Thoughts", *Louis Kessler's Behold Blog*, 2014-08-13 (http://www.beholdgenealogy.com/blog/?p=1386) -- Discussion of some incorrect thinking going on in the technical genealogy world.

+Louis Kessler, "What Should Genealogy Software Do - Really!", *Louis Kessler's Behold Blog*, 2013-11-28 (http://www.beholdgenealogy.com/blog/?p=1343) -- Ideas about genealogy software.

+Louis Kessler, "A Recipe for GEDCOM", *Louis Kessler's Behold Blog*, 2013-08-03 (http://www.beholdgenealogy.com/blog/?p=1322) -- What's needed in a new standard.

+Louis Kessler, "Nine Necessities in a GEDCOM Replacement", *Louis Kessler's Behold Blog*, 2013-06-05 (http://www.beholdgenealogy.com/blog/?p=1313) -- This was the paper submitted to FHISO as CFPS 78.

+Louis Kessler, "Michael Hait's Perfect Genealogy Software Program", *Louis Kessler's Behold Blog*, 2012-10-22 (http://www.beholdgenealogy.com/blog/?p=1137) -- A discussion of various aspects of what genealogy software does and should do.

+Louis Kessler, "Get the Core Right First", *Louis Kessler's Behold Blog*, 2012-06-21 (http://www.beholdgenealogy.com/blog/?p=1098) -- Includes discussion about picking a new standard that is not complex.

+Louis Kessler, "6 Bad Things About Today's Genealogy Software", *Louis Kessler's Behold Blog*, 2011-11-20 (http://www.beholdgenealogy.com/blog/?p=875) -- This lists the essential things to consider .

+Louis Kessler, "Build a BetterGEDCOM or learn GEDCOMBetter?", *Louis Kessler's Behold Blog*, 2011-01-05 (http://www.beholdgenealogy.com/blog/?p=803) -- Discusses that GEDOM isn't that bad and could be the basis of a new standard.

+Louis Kessler, "BetterGEDCOM", *Louis Kessler's Behold Blog*.
+2010-12-07 (http://www.beholdgenealogy.com/blog/?p=795) -- Ideas about building a new standard.

 ##Databases/Indexing/Searching##

 Tony Proctor, "Do Genealogists Really Need a Database?", *Parallax View* (http://parallax-viewpoint.blogspot.com/2013/10/do-genealogists-really-need-database.html) -- The argument for in-memory indexing, loaded directly from source files, and the advantages for sharing and storage.